eziodeyk/OR-ML-survey/README.md

 #### Learning Heuristics for the TSP by Policy Gradient
 Michel Deudon et al. 2018, CPAIOR, (TSP)
 github: https://github.com/MichelDeudon/encode-attend-navigate
-The authors proposed a model originated from the Pointer Net by Ballo(2016) soly based on attention mechanisms (self-attention, Vaswani 2017) instead of the LSTM architecture.
+The authors proposed a model originated from the Pointer Net by Ballo(2016) plus attention mechanisms (self-attention, Vaswani 2017) instead of the LSTM architecture.
 **The extended neural combinatorial optimization framework**:

 **Encoder**: